-Management, under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer and oversight of the Board of Directors evaluated the effectiveness of our ICFR as of December 31, 2022 against the criteria set forth in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based upon the evaluation, management has concluded that, because of the material weakness described in our management discussion & analysis for the year ended June 30, 2022 (the "Fiscal 2022 Annual MD&A"), as of such date, the Company's disclosure controls and procedures were not effective.
+Management, under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer and oversight of the Board of Directors evaluated the effectiveness of our ICFR as of March 31, 2024 against the criteria set forth in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based upon the evaluation, management has concluded that the Company's disclosure controls and procedures were effective.